nrc-cnrc/MetroloPy/docs/index.rst

     $ pip install metrolopy

-Physical quantities can then be represented in Python as `gummy`_ objects:
+Physical quantities can then be represented in Python as `gummy`_ objects with an uncertainty and (or) a unit:

 .. _gummy: hand_made_doc.html#class-gummy